 How to Photograph Your Jewelry for Insurance Purposes

 We recommend shooting on a white background.
 A white background is used to eliminate any distractions and pinpoint your audience’s focus on your subject matter.
 The result is a clean, professional image.
-This is especially important when you are reviewing a piece of jewelry when repairing, replacing and for insurance.
+This is especially important when you are reviewing a piece of jewelry for repairing, replacing, and other insurance purposes.

 For optimal results, we recommend using a lightbox that provides a consistent lighting environment.
 But beware – not all lightboxes are made for jewelry.
-We’ve written up a guide on jewelry photography lighting setup ideas in this blog.
+Conduct thorough product research before purchasing.

 For your camera, you must use a macro lens.
-The macro lens can be in-built, which is the case for most smartphones and compact digital cameras, or interchangeable.
+The macro lens can either be interchangeable or in-built, which is the case for most smartphones and compact digital cameras.

-You must also use a stabilizer such as a tripod or a phone stand as shakiness causes blurriness in your images.
-Blurriness in the images is amplified when shooting extremely small items such as jewelry, making the images hardly useable.
+You must also use a stabilizer such as a tripod or a phone stand to reduce camera shake when taking jewelry images.
+Shakiness causes blurriness in your images.
+Blurriness in the images is amplified when shooting extremely small items like your jewelry; thereby, making the images hardly usable.

-We also recommend using cotton gloves to pick up the jewelry.
-When the gloves are used, it protects the jewelry from smudges and fingerprint marks.
+Jewelry cleaning doesn’t have to be laborious.
+We recommend using cotton gloves to pick up the jewelry.
+The gloves protect the jewelry from smudges and fingerprints.

-Many jewelers find that the best and most convenient time to shoot a piece of jewelry is when the customer is ready to pick up.
-Hopefully, you’ve polished and cleaned ring so the metals look shiny and the gemstones sparkly.
-It also provides for great social media content too!
+Many jewelers find that the best and most convenient time to shoot a piece of jewelry is when the customer is ready to pick it up.
+Hopefully, you’ve polished and cleaned the ring so the metals look shiny and the gemstones sparkly.
+It also makes for a great social media content!

-Deciding the number of angles to shoot depends on the design of the jewelry.
-However, as a general guideline, we recommend the following number of angles per piece of jewelry:
+The decision on the number of angles to shoot depends on the design of the jewelry.
+However, as a general guideline, we recommend the following number of angles per piece: